kennyb-222/AutoBrew/README.md

 `sudo /bin/sh -c "$(curl -fsSL https://raw.githubusercontent.com/kennyb-222/AutoBrew/master/AutoBrew.sh)"`

-You can also run this script to install homebrew for any predefined user:
+You can also run this script with an argument containing the username to install homebrew for any predefined user:

 `sudo /bin/sh /path/to/AutoBrew.sh "username"`